THE CIRCLE SERIES AT CIRCLE IN THE SQUARE

 NO BUTTER BEER? -- The merchandise was copious and good-looking.
 (I was tempted by the all-black coffee mugs.)
-But I was astonished not to see Butter Beer unavailable at the bar.
+But I was astonished not to see Butter Beer available at the bar.
 Or some of the Potter-centric candies at the snack bar.
 (Perhaps I missed some, but I don't think so.)
-Ah well, sometimes Muggle contracts preclude obvious tie-ins -- the Willie Wonka show didn't include the Wonka bar, did it?
-I'll gladly settle for the golden ticket I got when winning the lottery.
+Ah well, sometimes Muggle contracts preclude obvious tie-ins -- the Willie Wonka musical didn't include the Wonka bar at its concession stand either, did it?
+I am glad to settle for the golden ticket I got when winning the lottery.

 The original cast was acclaimed to high heavens and while I can't single out anyone in the new cast, I don't see any huge weaknesses, either.
 They are capable and strong, even if the action by the second half of part two gets tense and the show's idea of drama is for the actors to get a bit shouty.
 "My son is missing!" shouts one character.
 "SO IS MINE!" shouts another.
 Somehow, the melodrama adds to the fun.

-It's a beautifully crafted production of a pretty good play, catnip for Potter fans and fun enough to send newbies to the books to see what all the fuss is about.
+It's a beautifully crafted production of a not-bad play, catnip for Potter fans and fun enough to send newbies to the books to see what all the fuss is about.
 The stagecraft is impeccable and a joy to watch.
 While JK Rowling only worked on the story (the script is by Jack Thorne), it shows yet again how wisely she has made use of her fame.
-Rather than thinning out the pleasure of those seven books by writing more, Rowling uses her imagination and commercial power to explore new worlds.
-The website Pottermore is very innovative.
+Rather than thinning out the pleasure of those seven books by writing more Harry Potter adventurers, Rowling uses her imagination and commercial power to explore new worlds and new forms of storytelling.
+The website Pottermore is quite innovative.
 The theme park rides are top-notch.
 The prequel movies dubbed Fantastic Beasts are at least commercially successful and Rowling is improving as a screenwriter.
-And now this stage show is a triumph that will surely be many children's introduction to the pleasures of theater for years to come.
+And now this stage show is a triumph that will surely be many a child's introduction to the pleasures of theater.
 All in all, that's pretty magical.

 THE CIRCLE SERIES AT CIRCLE IN THE SQUARE

-But you don't need to win the lottery to enjoy the pleasure of live theater, even in New York City.
-Al over the city, you'll find staged readings and semi-staged productions of little-known musicals and cabaret shows presenting songs for a musical someone would like to make someday.
-And it's all far more accessible and inexpensive than a ticket to most Broadway hits.
+You don't need to win the lottery to enjoy the pleasure of live theater, even in New York City.
+All over the city, you'll find staged readings, semi-staged productions of little-known musicals and cabaret shows presenting songs for a musical someone would like to make someday.
+And it's all far more accessible and inexpensive than a ticket to Broadway.

 Adding to the fun is Circle In The Square's recently launched Circle Series.
-Throughout the summer and fall, they offer readings of new and classic works, asking only a suggested donation of $20 for adults and $10 for seniors and students (meaning you won't be shamed if you can only chip in say $5).
-All proceeds benefit the Circle In The Square Theatre School, which makes sense since students and alumni will often people the casts.
-It's presented in partnership with Pigasus Institute.
+Throughout the summer and fall, they offer readings of new and classic works, asking only a suggested donation of $20 for adults and $10 for seniors and students (meaning you won't be shamed if you can only chip in say $5 or just a smile).
+All proceeds benefit the Circle In The Square Theatre School, which makes sense since students and alumni often people the casts.
+It's presented in partnership with the greedily named Pigasus Institute.